Picture-framing glass

+Typically, the types of art displayed and often stored framed under glass are watercolours, drawings and other works on paper.
+Oil paintings are most often not framed under glass.

 Purpose

 The primary purpose of glazing in art framing is to clearly exhibit the work while physically protecting it from damaging factors such as light, humidity, heat, and soiling.
 Laminated glass and some acrylic may be used to protect against physical damage from glass breakage and to offer protection from a malicious attack.
 Regular glass as well as some glass surface treatments can also filter some of the damaging ultra-violet radiation (UV) and heat (NIR).
 Artworks that require protective glazing are those rendered on paper or fabrics (including photographs), which contain pigments and dyes that absorb UV and are susceptible to discoloration.
 If the framed object or artwork is UV-resistant, then UV protection can still serve the purpose of preserving the integrity and colors of non-conservation-grade framing materials susceptible to UV damage, such as mat board (passe partout).

 Although protection is a primary purpose of glazing, displaying an artwork is the primary purpose of framing it.
 Therefore, the least-visible glazing best displays the artwork behind it.
 Visible light transmission is the primary measure of glass's invisibility, since the viewer actually sees the light, reflected from the artwork.
 Light transmission of glass is especially important in art framing, since light passes through the glass twice – once to illuminate the artwork, and then again, reflected from the artwork, as colors – before reaching the viewer.

 Light transmission (for this article, the perceivable visible spectrum between 390 nm and 750 nm is considered) through glass is diminished either by light reflection or light absorption of the glazing material.
 The total light transferred through the glazing material (light transmission) is reduced by reflection and absorption.
 In art framing, light reflection causes glare, while light absorption also may cause the transmitted colors to be dulled or distorted.
 While type of the glass substrate will affect the light absorption of the glazing, the surface treatment can affect light scattering, light reflection and in some cases, light absorption.
 There are various glazing options to achieve this goal as explained in the following sections on types of picture-framing glass.